Comparisons12 min read

 Core Features

-This one's more nuanced.
+This gets trickier.
 Coinbase has a broader ecosystem — wallet, card, NFTs, vault, staking (though staking got trimmed after SEC pressure in 2023).
-Binance.US has fewer bells and whistles in 2026 but executes the core trading experience well.
-Look, the global Binance platform is genuinely feature-rich, but US users simply can't access it legally — so that doesn't count for much.
+Binance.US has fewer add-ons but does core trading well.
+The global Binance platform is truly feature-rich, but US users simply can't legally access it, so that doesn't help much here.

-What Binance.US lost over the past two years, specifically margin trading and several yield products, hasn't been replaced.
-Coinbase, meanwhile, keeps expanding its product suite cautiously but consistently.
+What Binance.US lost over the past two years — margin trading and several yield products — hasn't been replaced.
+And Coinbase keeps expanding carefully and consistently.

 Edge: Coinbase